Bulk Loading from Microsoft Azure¶

-If you already have a Microsoft Azure account and use Azure containers for storing and managing your data files, you can make use of your existing containers and folder paths for bulk loading into Snowflake.
-This set of topics describes how to use the COPY command to load data from an Azure container into tables.
+If you already have a Microsoft Azure account and use Azure Blob storage containers for storing and managing your data files, you can make use of your existing containers and folder paths for bulk loading into Snowflake.

 - Loading from block, append, and page blobs is supported.
 Unloaded files are created as block blobs.
 For information about these blob types, see the Azure documentation on blob types.